9 Quick Ways to Stop Your Mac Overheating

 MacBook Pro and MacBook Air models overheat for all sorts of reasons.
 Surprisingly, age is not the main one.
-Even relatively new 2020 MacBooks can be running hot whenever we juggle between resource-hungry apps, work on them when sitting on a couch holding them on our lap, or going wild with dozens of tabs in the Chrome browser.
+Even relatively new 2020 MacBooks can start heating up whenever we juggle between resource-hungry apps, use the laptop on our laps, or go wild with dozens of tabs open in Google Chrome.

 - Check Activity Monitor